 This is also the period when I worked as an editor and contributor for She Might Be, the UK’s first completely ‘plus positive’ online lifestyle magazine and community.
 You can find all my articles for She Might Be here.

-2019 ONWARDS: After losing the first half of 2019 to illness, I came back to I Knew I Was Next with more openness and a different perspective.
-I’m trying so hard to embrace everything that has brought me to where I am today, and I want to write about it all.
-A mix of articles about things like brain fog, food, events, and interiors now sit alongside my more traditional outfit posts and make up reviews.
-I like how laid-back this space is now that I’ve shifted gears away from the ‘blogger life’ and that pressure is off.
+2019 ONWARDS: After losing the first half of 2019 to a flare up of my chronic illness, I came back to I Knew I Was Next with a different perspective.
+I’m trying very hard to embrace everything that has brought me to where I am today and to accept my altered way of life.
+I’ve shifted gears, and now this is primarily a personal blog.
+You can find a mix of articles about things like food, events, disability, and DIYs sitting alongside your more traditional outfit posts and make up reviews.
+I like how laid-back this space is now, I hope you like it too.

 Where Else to Find Me…